jing1tian/franky/README.md

     ]
 )

-# Intermediate waypoints also permit to specify target velocities.
+# Intermediate waypoints also permit specifying target velocities.
 The default target velocity
 # is 0, meaning that the robot will stop at every waypoint.
 m_jp3 = JointWaypointMotion(
     [